ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 ### The Azure CLI
 - almost identical to Azure PowerShell
-- Both run on Windows, Linux, and Mac (Mac OS), and can be accessed in a web browser via Cloud Shell.
+- run on Windows, Linux, and Mac (Mac OS), and can be accessed in a web browser via Cloud Shell.
+- e.g.
+    the IT Engineer has a Windows desktop and has installed the Azure Command Line interface.
+From which of the following could the IT engineer use the Azure Command Line Interface
+    - Powershell
+    - Command prompt
 - **cannot** be installed in IOS

 ### ARM templates